MoncombleHugo/Market-Place/README.md

 - `plotly.js`: Interactive web charts
 - WebSocket API for real-time communication
 - HTML5/CSS3 for user interface

-## Security and Production Considerations

-**Note**: This is a simulation system designed for educational and research purposes.
-For production use, consider:

-- Authentication and authorization for traders
-- Input validation and sanitization
-- Rate limiting and abuse prevention
-- Audit trails and compliance logging
-- High availability and fault tolerance
-- Regulatory compliance features

 ---

 This documentation provides a comprehensive overview of the Market-Place project.
 For specific implementation details, refer to the individual source files and their inline comments.